Skip to main content

 Architecture

 Every operation follows this pattern.
 Your application talks to the REST API.
-The API validates the request, queues the work, and delegates to a managed browser agent.
-The agent does the work and reports back through events.
+The API validates the request, queues the work, and delegates to a managed agent.
+The agent does the work and reports back through the API and event deliveries.

-Deck provisions isolated browser sessions on demand.
-One agent or thousands, same deploy.
-When you open a connection or run a task, Deck spins up a browser, routes it to the target website, and executes the required actions.
-No config changes, no re-architecture.
+Deck provisions isolated sessions on demand.
+When you run a task, Deck spins up a session, optionally authenticates using stored credentials, and executes the required actions.

 Session management